benhengyong/Project-3-Group-3/README.md

 **To run the html, open VSS code and use command 'python app.py'**

-Note: some tile layers for the leaflet geomap may not run on different computers, if the geomap does not run you may change the tilelayer used in the app.js.
+Note: some tile layers for the leaflet geomap may not run on some computers, if the geomap does not run you may change the tilelayer used in the app.js.

 example tilelayer:
 L.tileLayer('https://tile.openstreetmap.org/{z}/{x}/{y}.png', {